ARGENTINA CULTURAL HERITAGE

 DAY 05 – MENDOZA (B/L/-)

 Mendoza -being one of the most appropriate regions in the world for the production of wines of excellent quality- has won a remarkable fame worldwide.
-This circuit allows us to know the work of man who dominated the desert and has allowed the extraction of the best fruit on earth.
+This circuit allows us to know the work of a man who dominated the desert and has allowed the extraction of the best fruit on earth.
 Wonderful “fincas” surrounded by the magnificent landscape of the Andes Mountain Range welcome visitors to test the excellent varieties of wines, since Mendoza leads the production with 70% % of Argentina wines.
-We visit different productive oasis of the region and see the wine making process.
+We visit the different productive oasis of the region and see the winemaking process.

 Lunch at Familia Zuccardi Restaurant in the middle of the vineyards where we’ll also taste the different varieties of olive oil and enjoy a typical food with magnificent wines!!

 Back to the hotel for a nap.
 Evening at leisure.